 Applications are open once a year from February to April.
-The next application period will be February 1, 2021 to April 1, 2021.

 Apply online in the OEDIT application portal.
 Log in to your account or create a new account.
 To protect your personal information, we manually add new users to the portal, so it may take several days to activate your account.

 The intent of the application is to provide enough information to a group of reviewers so that they can sufficiently evaluate the value and competitiveness of the proposed project in advancing the commercialization of advanced technologies.
 The application includes the following sections.
 Some sections are scored, while other sections provide important background information that will help evaluators understand your application.
 Draft your application with the assumption that the reviewers have an undergraduate/master’s level education in both business and the relevant scientific discipline.

 - Executive Summary: This is a single-question section requesting a single-page high-level overview of your technology and this project.